Particular/docs.particular.net/transports/index.md

 ### Multicast-enabled transports

-Multicast-enabled transports have some notion of a topic or a similar concept that allows sending a message once and having it received by multiple clients.
+Multicast-enabled transports have some notion of a topic, or a similar concept, which allows sending a message once and having it received by multiple clients.
 These transports do not require a subscription storage to be configured.

 Multicast-enabled transports include: